-Our region needs a comprehensive resource for arts venues and work of art in public places to create more visibility for the arts.
+Our region needed a comprehensive resource for arts venues and works of art in public places to create more visibility for the arts.
 Pittsburgh Art Places encourages visitors and residents to visit arts venues and artworks.
 It also enables artists to find out about how to connect with local venues.

 Who can join Pittsburgh Art Places?

-Pittsburgh Art Places is open to all arts venues and works of art in public places in these counties: Allegheny, Armstong, Beaver, Butler, Fayette, Greene, Indiana, Lawrence, Mercer, Somerset, Venango, Washington, and Westmoreland.
+Pittsburgh Art Places is open to profiles on works of art in public places in these counties: Allegheny, Armstong, Beaver, Butler, Fayette, Greene, Indiana, Lawrence, Mercer, Somerset, Venango, Washington, and Westmoreland.

 Can venues make their own profiles?